 Choosing the Right Travel Nursing Assignment

-This is definitely a loaded topic because the answer is different for everyone.
-When we first started traveling, we chose assignments almost solely on location.
-We had a list of places we wanted to live in during our travel nursing career and that dictated our decision making.
+One of the many concerns of nurses starting their journey into travel nursing is choosing the right travel nursing assignment.
+Spoiler alert — the answer is different for everyone.
+When I first started traveling, I chose assignments almost solely on location.
+I had a list of places I wanted to live during my travel nursing career and that dictated my decision making for assignments.

-Last year, however, we became pregnant and decided we wanted to get out of debt fast so we made our decisions solely on pay rate.
-We literally lived in a location that I said we would never live because the pay was great (it ended up not being so bad of a location after all).
-And now this year, with a baby, our decision making process has shifted yet again.
+Last year, however, we became pregnant and decided we wanted to get out of debt as quickly as possible, so we pivoted and made our contract decisions solely on pay rate.
+We literally lived in a location that I said we would never live in because the pay was great (it ended up not being so bad of a location after all).
+And now with a baby, our decision-making process has shifted yet again!

 Click here today’s best travel nursing opportunities.

-The Many Factors that Play into Choosing the Right Travel Nurse Assignment
+The Many Factors of Choosing the Right Travel Nurse Assignment

-For us, the two main factors when making a decision on how to choose the right travel nurse assignment are 1) location and 2) money.
 Of course other factors come in to play too.
 For instance, my husband (Skyler) only works day shift CVICU or ICU – period.
-So being that specific off the top automatically weeds out many potential job opportunities.
-At first, recruiters hated working with him on the day shift only thing because it is very limiting.
-But we stuck to our guns and accepted that being that specific did limit our opportunities significantly.
+So, being that specific off the top automatically weeds out many potential job opportunities.
+At first, recruiters hated working with him on the day shift thing because it is very limiting.
+But, we stuck to our guns and accepted that being that specific would significantly limit our opportunities.

 Other factors that can play a role would be the hospital itself and/or agency loyalty.
-We have turned down contracts just because of the reputation of the hospital before, so that does have some pull.
-Likewise, maybe there is a prestigious facility you have always dreamed of working for.
+We have turned down contracts just because of the reputation of the hospital, so that is something to consider.
+Likewise, maybe there is a prestigious facility you have always dreamed of working for, and this could be your chance to test it out.

-That could certainly sway your decisions.
+Factors like this could certainly sway your decisions.
 Also, some travelers are loyal to one agency and/or recruiter, so they only choose assignments that that particular agency offers.
-We work with several agencies so that isn’t an issue for us, but if it comes down to a couple of different positions to decide between, we do have agencies and recruiters we prefer working with, so that can sway our decision.
+We work with several agencies, so that isn’t an issue for us.
+However, if it comes down to a couple of different positions to decide between, we do have agencies and recruiters we prefer working with, so that can sway our decision.

 Money Talks

-But like I said, location and money are the biggies for us.
-I am a numbers oriented person.
-I keep our budget on an Excel spreadsheet and with that I have figured what our minimum weekly take home pay can be for us to live the way we want to live.
+Like I said, location and money are the biggies for us.
+I am a numbers-oriented person.
+I have figured out what our minimum weekly take home pay can be for us to live the way we want to live.
 If an assignment doesn’t stack up to that minimum pay, no matter how bad we want to go to that location, we pass it up.

-And likewise, a contract that pays exceptionally well will be weighted more heavily than one that does not.
+And likewise, a contract that pays exceptionally well will be weighted more heavily vs. one that does not.

 Location, Location, Location

-For us location plays a very important role.
+Location also plays a very important role.
 We started travel nursing to see the country.
-Others travel with the intentions of making lots of money, so their guidelines for choosing an assignment are quite different from ours I would say (although ours are shifting a bit these days too).
+Others travel with the intentions of making lots of money, so their guidelines for choosing an assignment are quite different from how we started.

-For us, we typically email our recruiters when we are looking for our next assignment with a list of locations we are interested in moving to.
-For instance, right now we are looking for Raleigh, NC or Charleston, SC as our first choices; but would consider Chicago, IL or maybe Nashville, TN or anywhere that pays exceptionally well.
-So I guess you could say that is our starting place when seeking out a new assignment.
+At this point, we typically email our recruiters when we are looking for our next assignment with a list of locations we are interested in moving to.
+For instance, right now we are looking for Raleigh, NC or Charleston, SC as our first choices but would consider Chicago, IL, Nashville, TN, or anywhere that pays exceptionally well.
+So, we start by looking at location first and then narrow down from there based on pay.

-From there, our recruiters will email/call us with possibilities and then we weigh each of our options out and make a decision on which assignment(s) to apply for.
-Our current assignment was actually about to end and so we were going through this process but nothing was currently available that we felt was better than our current assignment, so we chose to extend here a few more weeks to give us more time to keep looking.
+From there, our recruiters will email/call us with possibilities and then we weigh each of our options out to decide which assignment(s) to apply for.
+Our current assignment was actually about to end, so we were going through this process.
+However, nothing was currently available that we felt was better than our current assignment, so we chose to extend here a few more weeks to give us more time to keep looking.
+That flexibility is the beauty of travel nursing.

-We are hoping that in the next few weeks either one of our preferred locations will open up or something very high paying will become available.
+We hope that in the next few weeks, either one of our preferred locations will open up or something very high-paying will become available.
 In the meantime, we keep looking…

 Q: What are some things to consider when choosing an assignment?

-A: When choosing a travel nurse assignment, you first need to figure out what is important to you.
+A: When choosing a travel nursing assignment, you must first figure out what is important to you.
 Why have you chosen to travel?
 Is it money?
-To see Hawaii?
+To see new locations?
 To live near family?
-To work for a particular hospital?
+To work at a particular hospital or gain certain experience?
 You need to have a clear understanding on what motivates you to uproot your life and begin this nomadic lifestyle.

 Q: What are some things to avoid when choosing an assignment?

-When we were seeking out our first a travel nurse assignment our recruiter at the time told us about an opportunity that we weren’t really interested in.
-She tried telling us that nothing else would come along and that since he was a first time traveler if he didn’t take this one she wouldn’t be able to place him, blah, blah, blah.
-We said that it’s okay and that we still weren’t interested and to let us know if something else did open up.
-And go figure, something we were interested in became available the following week.
-Don’t be afraid to turn down an assignment, another one is right around the corner.
+When we were seeking out our first travel nurse assignment, our recruiter at the time told us about an opportunity that we weren’t really interested in.
+She tried telling us that nothing else would come along and that she wouldn’t be able to place him in the future if he didn’t take this position since he was a first-time traveler.
+We said that it was okay and that we still weren’t interested and to let us know if something else did open up.
+Of course, something we were interested in became available the following week.
+Don’t be afraid to turn down an assignment, because another one is probably right around the corner.

 Q: Can I request certain assignments (location, specialty, etc)?

 A: Absolutely!
 Not only can you, you should!
-You will have to have significant experience in your specialty so that is a given.
-Skyler is a CVICU nurse; however he will take general ICU jobs and the occasional Neuro ICU position.
+You will need to have significant experience in your specialty so that is a given.
+Skyler is a CVICU nurse.
+However, he will take general ICU jobs and the occasional Neuro ICU position.
 Other than specialty though, you can request whatever it is you are looking for.
 It may or may not be available, but it is always a good starting place.
 Maybe they don’t have the specific city you are requesting but one an hour or two away.
 Maybe that will work for you, maybe it won’t.
-It’s all up to you really.
+It’s all up to you.

 Q: Are there any red flags I should be on the lookout for when offered an assignment?

 A: Trust your instincts.
 If it doesn’t feel right to you, trust that and move on…something else will become available.
 Also, make sure to get everything in writing.
-That way if once you do get to an assignment and it isn’t what you were promised, you have some recourse.
-Also, be weary of pay packages that seem off.
+That way, if you do get to an assignment and it isn’t what you were promised, you have some recourse.
+Also, be wary of pay packages that seem off.
 I am not a tax expert, but some companies play with their pay packages (what is and isn’t taxable) too much to make us comfortable.
-If you are weary about something ask an expert and/or pass up that particular opportunity.
+If you are wary about something in the contract, ask an expert and/or pass up that particular opportunity.

 Q: Is the length of an assignment negotiable?

 A: Most of the time, yes.
-Most assignments will have a specific length of time they are looking for a nurse to commit (often 13 weeks).
-This typically isn’t set in stone.
-We have asked to have the length of a travel contract adjusted several times and I don’t think it’s ever been an issue.
+Most assignments will have a specific length of time they are looking for a nurse to commit (often 13 weeks), though this typically isn’t set in stone.
+We have asked to have the length of a travel contract adjusted several times, and I don’t think it’s ever been an issue.
 Also, extensions are almost always a possibility.
 But say you know you only have 10 weeks available before you have another commitment, or you really would like to stay 16 weeks to get you through to a certain date, it can’t hurt to ask.
-If they want you they will usually work with you on assignment length
+If they want you, they will usually work with you on assignment length.

 Q: What can I negotiate in a contract?
 What are some uncommon things that can be requested?

-• Start/End Dates – As I said above, we have negotiated this many times.
-Although end date is usually easier to negotiate than start date.
+- Start/End Dates – As I said above, we have negotiated this many times.
+However, a different end date is usually easier to negotiate than a different start date.

-• Time Off During Assignment – If you know in advance you will need specific dates off during an assignment it is very important to negotiate this into your contract.
+- Time Off During Assignment – If you know in advance you will need specific dates off during an assignment it is very important to negotiate this into your contract.
+If you wait, the hospital is not required to honor your request.

-• Pay Rate – My mom had some luck recently negotiating a higher hourly rate.
-We have never had luck with that, but some higher demand specialties might.
+- Pay Rate – My mom had some luck recently negotiating a higher hourly rate.
+We have never had luck with that, but some higher demand specialties might have more pull than others.

 Communication is Key